The Town & Surrounding Area in July

 ⛈️ Thunderstorms — Daily Risk

 July is the month with most intense afternoon storms in Pirin.
 They appear almost every day around 1–4 p.m.
 The rule is absolute: leave at 6–7 am, get off open areas and ridges before 1 pm.
-The lightning of The horse and Vihren is deadly dangerous.
+The lightning of the Horse and the Whirlwind is deadly dangerous.

 🥾 Routes — Full summer season